ImBobbyYo/G-hook-Plugin/README.md

 -Type /ghook in chat you can use fishing rods as grappling hooks.

--Cast then reel to grapple in an arch towards the hook's position (even if the hook is flying. for now)
+-Cast then reel to grapple in an arch towards the hook's position when it hits or is landed on a block

 -the farther away the hook is from you the farther you launch to reach the spot